All-Haste/Symone-Bot/README.md

 ## Cloud Resources and Deployment

-The bot is deployed to GCP Cloud Functions, and uses GCP Datastore as a backing store.
+The bot is deployed to GCP Cloud Functions, and uses MongoDB as a backing store.
 Deployment is handled via the Github Release action.

 ### Other Stuff